jmcnamara/rust_xlsxwriter/README.md

 following design considerations:

 - **Fidelity with the Excel file format**.
 - **Performance**.
-It also supports a constant memory mode for writing large files, which keeps memory usage to a minimum.
+The library is within 10% of the similar C library and it also supports a constant memory mode for writing large files.
 - **Comprehensive documentation**.
-In addition to the API documentation, the library has extensive user guides, a tutorial, and a cookbook of examples.
+There is extensive API documentation as well as user guides, a tutorial, and a cookbook of examples.
 - **Feature richness**.
 The library supports a wide range of Excel features, including charts, conditional formatting, data validation, rich text, hyperlinks, images, and even sparklines.